-STUDENT KIT - Cosmetology
+STUDENT KIT - Cosmetology Hairstyling

-Students are responsible to purchase a Paul Mitchell Kit at an additional cost from the tuition.
+Students are responsible to purchase a Parisian Beauty Academy, A Paul Mitchell Partner School Kit at an additional cost from the tuition.
 Please note that students are responsible for the purchase of stationery supplies.
 Textbook and educational materials may be purchased separately, which may discount kit costs.

-The following items are contained in the Paul Mitchell cosmetology kit:
+The following items are contained in the Parisian Beauty Academy, A Paul Mitchell Partner School Cosmetology Hairstyling kit: